UK Tax Strategy

 The Group has an established Tax Control Framework (“Framework”) to which it adheres to.
 For ease of reference, the Framework is set out in the Appendix to the Strategy document.
 Leading from the Framework are governing principles and policies embedded within the wider Group organisation.

-The London branch is aligned on its SAO responsibilities and obligations thereunder.
+The London branch is aligned on its Senior Accounting Officer (“SAO”) responsibilities and obligations thereunder.
 While the Group has a Tax function comprising of adequately qualified staff to manage the tax affairs of such a Group, it leverages the wider Finance function in each geographical location in which it operates with sufficient support from local external professional advisors to manage its tax affairs.
-All tax compliance and reporting requirements are the responsibility of local Finance functions, and any advisory or governance issues are responsibility of the Group tax function.
+All tax compliance and reporting requirements are the responsibility of local Finance functions, and any policy or governance issues, to the extent not localised, are responsibility of the Group tax function.

 Planning